 |27||Raosaheb Anna Jare||Dhopateshwar, Jalna||22/02/2015||Rs.
 10,000/-|

 |31||Arun Gopal Fadat||Borgaon, Jalna||22/02/2015||Rs.
 10,000/-|

 In addition to help them in their farming, we also started working towards making them self-sustained by motivating them for entrepreneurship .
-In line with this, we provided (at free of cost) Goats and Stitching Machines to few deceased farmer's wives, based on their skills and interest.
+In line with this, we distributed 4 Goats and 1 Stitching Machines of worth Rs.
+33,600/- to 3 deceased farmer's wives, based on their skills and interest.

 |Sr. No.||Name||Place||Date||Aid Provided|